 You can enjoy the music and colourful drills of the changing of the guard (much like the one at Buckingham Palace).
 It begins on Parliament Hill at 10:00 every morning, but be sure to arrive at least 15 minutes ahead of time to get a good spot.
 Best of all, it's free of charge!

 Daily from the end of June until the end of August when weather makes it possible.

 This superb sound and light show will take you on an unforgettable audiovisual journey through the history of Canada against the backdrop of the iconic Parliament Buildings.

-Presented free of charge on Parliament Hill every evening in summer from early July to early September, at 10 p.m. in July, 9:30 p.m. in August and 9 p.m. in September.
+Presented free of charge on Parliament Hill every Thursday to Monday nights from early July to early September, at 10 p.m. in July, 9:30 p.m. in August and 9 p.m. in September.
 The show lasts 30 minutes.

 BOAT CRUISE ON THE OTTAWA RIVER